brenosilver/JQuery.PopupBox/README.md

 JQuery.PopupBox
 ===============
+JQuery PopupBox v0.11 / 12-24-2014

-Lightweight plugin for making hidden elements to popup in the center of the screen.
+<strong>Lightweight plugin for making hidden elements to popup in the center of the screen.</strong>

+Breno Dadalto Silva (brenosilver) licensed under the MIT and GPL licenses.

 Fiddle:
 http://jsfiddle.net/brenosilver/d6nvd9vr/